number-25/classletters/content/posts/assorted/achebe_conrad_hod.md

 their hearts.Weighing the necessity for consistency in the portrayal of the dumb brutes against the sensational advantages of securing their conviction by clear, unambiguous evidence issuing out of their own mouths, Conrad chose the latter.
-As for the announcement of Mr. Kurtz’s death by the “insolent black head in the doorway,” what better or more appropriate finish could be written to the horror story of that wayward child of civilization who wilfully had given his soul to the powers of darkness and “taken a high seat amongst the devils of the land” than the proclamation of his physical death by the forces he had joined?
+As for the announcement of Mr. Kurtz’s death by the “insolent black head in the doorway,” what better or more appropriate *finis* could be written to the horror story of that wayward child of civilization who wilfully had given his soul to the powers of darkness and “taken a high seat amongst the devils of the land” than the proclamation of his physical death by the forces he had joined?